xtendui/xtendui/SETUP.md

 This library in the demos uses [gsap](https://github.com/greensock/GSAP) for javascript animations.

-Install it and use as described in the docs.
+Install it and use as described in the demos.

 ```
 npm install gsap --save